 In the early days of automobiles, most cars did not have windshields and their top speed was approximately 45 mph.
 Given those conditions, drivers wore goggles to protect their eyes.
 Now that we have windshields to protect us, you wouldn't consider sticking your unprotected head out the window at 45 mph.
 Then why let your dog?

-Allowing your dog to stick its head out the window can also lead to more severe outcomes, such as falling out of the car or getting his head stuck in the window opening.
-Taking a turn a bit too fast, traveling over bumpy terrain or an overly excited pup can cause your dog to lose balance and easily fall out of the window.
+Allowing your dog to stick his head out the window can also lead to more severe outcomes, such as falling out of the car or getting his head stuck in the window opening.
+Taking a turn a bit too fast, traveling over bumpy terrain, or an overly excited pup can cause your dog to lose his balance and easily fall out of the window.
 These types of incidents occur more frequently than one might imagine and can cause severe injury or death to dogs.

-It should go without saying; but another very dangerous idea is to allow your dog to ride in the bed of a pickup truck.
-All of the dangers of sticking its head out the window from inside the car are increased, since the bed of a pickup offers little or no protection from wind, debris, or falls.
+It should go without saying; but another very dangerous practice is to allow your dog to ride in the bed of a pickup truck.
+All of the dangers of sticking his head out the window from inside the car are increased, since the bed of a pickup offers little or no protection from wind, debris, or falls.
 In addition, a pickup's metal bed can reach dangerously high temperatures on hot days, which can cause damage to the soft tissue on a dog's paws.